washingtonpost/ans-schema/docs/proposals/2019-07-12_Image_Focal_Point_Proposal.md

 }
 ```

+## Gallery Focal Point Per Image Over-ride
+A Gallery can provide an individual over-ride per image in the gallery.
+These will be represented as `gallery_properties` on the Image ANS root.
+The new `gallery_properties` property is only valid in Image ANS within the context of a gallery.

-### Example gallery ANS overriding the included image's focal point using additional_properties of the image
+### Example Gallery ANS over-riding the included image's focal point using `gallery_properties` of the image
 ```

 {